Updated: December 22, 2023

 - 15 / Action: Highly compensated employees who fail ADP/ACP test for prior plan year must have refunds processed by March 15 (other than eligible automatic contribution arrangements).

-- 15 / Fund: Partnerships and S Corporations that are not getting an extension must fund employer contributions to receive tax deduction for the prior year.
+- 15 / Fund: Partnerships and S Corporations that are not getting an extension must fund employer contributions to meet the defined benefit plan contribution deadline 2023 and receive tax deduction for the prior year.

 APRIL